Bill Owens (songwriter): Songwriting success

 When Parton finished high school, Owens moved to Nashville and began performing as a guitarist with country music stars Carl and Pearl Butler, among others.
 Owens and Parton signed songwriting contracts with Combine Music, and while there wrote “Put It Off Until Tomorrow” which became a number 6 hit on the Billboard Country Chart for Bill Phillips in April 1966.
 While still signed with Combine, Owens and Parton wrote a second hit for Phillips, “The Company You Keep,” which peaked at number 8 on the Billboard Country chart later that year.
 In 1967 they scored another success when Skeeter Davis reached number 11 on the Billboard Country chart with “Fuel to the Flame.”
-All three of these songs would be recorded by Parton for her debut album “Hello, I’m Dolly, along with four others written or co-written by Owens.
-“Put It Off Until Tomorrow” was also a top ten hit for country music duo “The Kendalls” in 1980, and has been recorded by country artists including Loretta Lynn, The Osborne Brothers, Ricky Skaggs, and Crystal Gayle.
+All three of these songs would be recorded by Parton for her debut album “Hello, I’m Dolly," along with four others written or co-written by Owens.
+“Put It Off Until Tomorrow” was also a top ten hit for country music duo The Kendalls in 1980, and has been recorded by country artists including Loretta Lynn, the Osborne Brothers, Ricky Skaggs, and Crystal Gayle.

 Owens wrote or co-wrote many songs that were recorded by Parton as a solo artist and with duet partner Porter Wagoner.
 He wrote or co-wrote five of the 12 songs for the Porter and Dolly album "Just Between You and Me" and three songs for Parton’s 1968 solo album "Just Because I’m A Woman."
 In addition, he contributed as writer or co-writer on tracks for the Porter and Dolly albums "Porter Wayne and Dolly Rebecca" (1970), "Once More" (1970), "Two of a Kind" (1971), and "The Right Combination • Burning the Midnight Oil" (1972).
-He wrote or co-wrote songs for Parton's solo albums "In The Good Old Days (When Times Were Bad)" (1969), "My Blue Ridge Mountain Boy" (1969), "The Fairest of Them All" (1970), "Touch Your Woman (1972), "Bubbling Over" (1973), and "Eagle When She Flies" (1991).
+He wrote or co-wrote songs for Parton's solo albums "In The Good Old Days (When Times Were Bad)" (1969), "My Blue Ridge Mountain Boy" (1969), "The Fairest of Them All" (1970), "As Long as I Love" (1970), "Touch Your Woman" (1972), "Bubbling Over" (1973), and "Eagle When She Flies" (1991).